naninovel/docs/docs/guide/configuration.md

 Loader | Naninovel/Movies- (Addressable, Project) | Configuration of the resource loader used with movie resources.
 Skip On Input | True | Whether to skip movie playback when user activates `cancel` input keys.
 Skip Frames | True | Whether to skip frames to catch up with current time.
-Aspect Ratio | Fit Horizontally | Defines how the video content will be stretched to fill the target area.
 Fade Duration | 1 | Time in seconds to fade in/out before starting/finishing playing the movie.
 Custom Fade Texture | Null | Texture to show while fading.
 Will use a simple black texture when not provided.
 Play Intro Movie | False | Whether to automatically play a movie after engine initialization and before showing the main menu.